utilitywarehouse/mlops-tooling/mlops_tooling/timeseries/README.md

 X, y, time_idx = example_ts.prepare_dataset()
 ```

-This will take a datset with a time index, and flattened it to contain the lags specified in the lag inputs in the X dataset, and the target in the y dataset.
-The class forces your time column to be a datetime, and ensures your group columns are categories, which allows the output to be plugged straight into a gradient boosted model.
+This will take a dataset with a time index, and flatten it to contain the lags specified in the lag inputs in the X dataset, and the target in the y dataset.

+The class handles any internal groupings in your dataset, and also forces your time column to be a datetime, and ensures your group columns are categories, which allows the output to be plugged straight into a gradient boosted model.